codepath/android_guides/Debugging-Exceptions-within-your-App.md

 6. Make fixes based on the proposed solutions and re-run the app
 7. Repeat until the crash no longer occurs

-First off though when you see the crash dialog, **don't press OK** on the dialog when you see that error until **after you've already went through these steps above**.
+This process always starts with a crash.

 ### Witnessing the Crash

 Next, suppose we were building a simple movie trailer app that lets the users browse new movies and watch trailers from Youtube.
 Imagine we ran the app, and we wanted to play the trailer and we saw this crash instead:

 <img src="http://i.imgur.com/Z22GWZe.gif" width="300" />

+First off though when you see the crash dialog, **don't press OK** on the dialog when you see that error until **after you've already went through these steps above**.

 ### Setting Up Error Filter